krishpr0/DevBoard/README.md

 ## What is this project?
 DevBoard is an development board based on the STM32F722RET6 which is a high power performance chip from ST electronics.
+(*note: The project doesnt contain any CAD files except the 3d pcb because it doesnt require one*, also the the firmware is gonna be uploaded by the user*)

 ## How do we use DevBoard?